emarcey/cicerone/glossary/brewing/terms.md

 	* 1993, duty changed to ABV of finished beer
 * **Germination:** process by which steeped barley is allowed to begin growing, in order to break down the endosperm and allow access to the carbohydrates for brewing
 * **Green Malt:** barley that has gone through the germination process, and is ready for kilning
+* **Grist:** crushed grain (post-milling) that is ready to be used for mashing
+* **Grist Case:** container that contains all grist for a single batch of beer for a short period of time (minutes - hours)
+	* usually placed such that it can be gravity fed into mash tun from a short distance
 * **Gypsum:** a natural form of calcium sulfate
 	* in dry form, known as Alabaster, or Plaster of Paris
 	* main mineral in Burton-on-Trent water